foobert/gc-siphon/README.md

-# Lookup
+# Geocache Siphon

-The pipeline to discover and download/parse geocaches.
+A pipeline to discover, download and parse geocaches.

-(Probably needs to be renamed)

 Steps involved: